firoyj/esplanada-cafe/README.md

-# esplanada-cafe
+# Esplanada cafe Benfeita

-Esplanada cafe in the schist village of Benfeita
+Esplanada cafe in the schist village of Benfeita.

+This is a simple home page based on the [Kadence](https://www.kadencewp.com/)https://www.kadencewp.com/ template.